clockwinder/RainwaveDiscordBot/README.md

   rainwavediscordbot:
     container_name: rainwavediscordbot
     image: dockerhub?
-    #user: 1000:100 #Optional
+    #user: 1000:100 #Optional #NOTE not currently functional, but intended
     environment:
       - DISCORD_TOKEN=F4K3T0K3N_ikb331nmGsvgHPGAv8jwFV3gKFs9eR.nF4lgje68ZdrEX9aSJ
       - RAINWAVE_ID=12345
       - RAINWAVE_KEY=12345abcde
-      #- TZ=America/Los_Angeles #Optional
+      #- TZ=America/Los_Angeles #Optional, sets timezone for logging
       #- LOG_LEVEL=INFO #Optional, can be set to DEBUG, INFO, WARNING, ERROR, CRITICAL

+    #The below two lines are optional, uncomment to allow custom configuration files.
     #volumes:
-      #- "/path/to/local/dir:/rainwavediscordbot/app/user_config" #Optional, to use this line, also uncomment `#volumes:`
+      #- "/path/to/local/dir:/rainwavediscordbot/app/user_config"
 ```

 <details>

 <summary>How to get your Discord Bot Token and invite your bot (click me)</summary>

-[This discordpy guide](https://discordpy.readthedocs.io/en/stable/discord.html#discord-intro) covers creating a bot, getting the token for `DISCORD_TOKEN`, and inviting the bot to your discord server.
+[This discordpy guide](https://discordpy.readthedocs.io/en/stable/discord.html#discord-intro) covers creating a discord bot instance, getting the token to be used as the Docker variable `DISCORD_TOKEN`, and inviting the bot to your discord server.

 The below bot permissions should cover current bot abilities.